DDSystemLab/ACM-trans-papers-spider/README.md

 # ACM-trans-papers-spider
- This is a interoperational net spider program to get a list of papers (e.g., title and doi link) from the repository of ACM transations journal papers.
+ This is an interoperational net spider program to get a list of papers (e.g., title and doi link) from the repository of ACM transations journal papers.

 Running environment(Pthon 3.6.5 with the following libraries): import requests